studfaensen/prot-fin-dev/experiments/recog_with_fft/README.md

             </ul>
             <code>tools.Fasta(fasta_file)</code>
             <ul>
-                <li>a class to iterate easily through the fasta file's contents, adding also a progress bar to indicate processed proteins</li>
+                <li>a class to iterate easily through the fasta file's contents with support of slicing, adding also a progress bar to indicate processed proteins</li>
                 <li>currently not validating the file</li>
             </ul>
             <code>tools.count_appearances_in_file(pattern, file)</code>